Top of the page

 Eating iron-rich foods and taking a daily prenatal vitamin can lower your risk of developing anemia.
 Eat foods with iron every day:

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor, midwife, or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W621 in the search box to learn more about "Iron Deficiency Anemia During Pregnancy: Care Instructions."
+Enter W621 in the search box to learn more about "Iron Deficiency Anemia During Pregnancy: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.